Edgar Rice Burroughs

 Recently, a branding iron shaped like a snake and bearing ERB’s initials was found in the vicinity of his former ranch in Tarzana, California.
 It is on display at the Tarzana Community & Cultural Center in California (mytarzana.org) and pictured on this page.
 (Tarzana is in the western part of the San Fernando Valley of Greater Los Angeles and has a population of approximately 40,000.)

-Bring your hiking boots, a magnifying glass, a camera, and river-rafting clothes and jump on 101 things to do in this outdoor wonderland!
+Bring your hiking boots, a magnifying glass, a camera, and river-rafting clothes and jump on numerous things-to-do in this outdoor wonderland!
 Swing into the adventures of Tarzan (available free on booksshouldbefree.com) while you take in the scenery.